Na'eem Offord

-High school career
+Early life

 Offord attended A. H. Parker High School in Birmingham, Alabama, where he played football and ran track.
 He received his first scholarship offer to play college football as a freshman in 2021, and became a starter on the varsity at wide receiver and cornerback in 2022, recording 13 tackles and 726 yards and six touchdowns that year.
 In a playoff game during the 2022 season, he was called in to play quarterback due to injuries; according to his coach, during the game "he had the flu – and he still had three touchdowns and about 120 yards rushing."

 During his junior year, 2023, Offord tallied 17 tackles, five interceptions and four pass breakups on defense, while playing running back and wide receiver on offense and totaling 518 all-purpose yards with 10 offensive touchdowns and an additional two punt return touchdowns.
 He helped Parker compile a 13–1 record that season while appearing in the AHSAA 6A championship game.

 In 2024, by the time of the class 6A championship game, Offord had totaled 43 tackles and four interceptions on defense while running for 525 yards and 14 touchdowns on 70 carries on offense.
 He led Parker to the class championship where the team defeated Saraland High School for the school's first-ever 6A title.